-During the period the company granted 3,800,000 (2011: 6,000,000) share options for nil consideration.
+During the period the company granted 2,000,000 (2012: 3,800,000) share options for nil consideration.
 These share-based payments were independently valued using either Black Scholes or binomial methodology as detailed in note 2(w).
-The independent value of these, and existing, options for the year ending 30 June 2012 is detailed in the table on the next page.
+The independent value of these, and existing, options for the year ending 30 June 2013 is as follows: